freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/18-project-euler/project-euler-problems-301-to-400/problem-354-distances-in-a-bees-honeycomb.md

 <img alt="favo con esagoni con lunghezza dei lati di 1" src="https://cdn.freecodecamp.org/curriculum/project-euler/distances-in-a-bees-honeycomb.png" style="background-color: white; padding: 10px; display: block; margin-right: auto; margin-left: auto; margin-bottom: 1.2rem;" />

 Una particolare cella è occupata dall'ape regina.
-Per un numero reale positivo $L$, sia $B(L)$ il conteggio delle celle con distanza $L$ dalla cella dell'ape regina (tutte le distanze sono misurate da centro a centro); puoi assumere che il favo sia abbastanza grande per ogni distanza che vogliamo considerare.
+For a positive real number $L$, let $B(L)$ count the cells with distance $L$ from the queen bee cell (all distances are measured from center to center); you may assume that the honeycomb is large enough to accommodate for any distance we wish to consider.

 Per esempio, $B(\sqrt{3}) = 6$, $B(\sqrt{21}) = 12$ e $B(111\\,111\\,111) = 54$.